Coomera Connector Stage 1, Coomera to Nerang

 Recognising the significance of koala populations in the northern Gold Coast, we have developed a Koala Management Plan as part of our responsibilities to deliver Stage 1 of the Coomera Connector.

-The Koala Management Plan will guide the design and implementation of a suite of measures to understand the current extent and health of the koala population in the vicinity of the Coomera Connector project area and ensures that koalas are appropriately protected during construction and operation.
-This approach ensures that we comply with relevant state and federal legal requirements and meet community expectations for the welfare and conservation of koalas in and around the corridor.
+The Koala Management Plan guides the design and implementation of a suite of safe movement solutions to ensure koalas are appropriately protected during clearing, construction and operation of Coomera Connector Stage 1.
+This approach also ensures we comply with relevant Australian and Queensland government legal requirements and meet community expectations for the welfare and conservation of koalas in and around the corridor.

 Conservation strategies forming the basis of the Koala Management Plan include:

-- undertaking monitoring and research to provide baseline data on koala populations
+- monitoring and research to provide baseline data on koala populations near the Coomera Connector project area

-To ensure that impacts to habitat are addressed, the plan also includes the acquisition and rehabilitation of additional land to support local wildlife populations and to offset areas of habitat lost for the Coomera Connector.
+- purchasing and rehabilitating additional land to support local wildlife populations and to offset areas of habitat lost for the Coomera Connector.